gatzenga/AzuraPlayer-Mac/README.md

 - Show album artwork of the current song
 - Option to set a custom station cover
 - Option to enable or disable song artwork display
-- Dark Mode support
-- Sleep Timer
 - AzuraPlayer is an unofficial app and is not affiliated with or endorsed by the AzuraCast developers.
 - Export and import of stations via JSON

-This is my first iOS app.
+This is my first Mac app.
 I work in IT, but not as a software developer, so I used Claude (AI) as a support tool throughout the development process.
 I want to be transparent about that.